Lectures & Events

 Lore McFadden - Director of Programs / Salesian Center for Faith & Culture

-Lunch is provided and we will discuss the following books:
+Lunch is provided and we will meet in DOOLING 260 to discuss the following books:

 Ruggiero Lecture on Catholic Education